To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Everybody with a lawn needs a way to keep it looking trim and tidy, but buying the best lawn mower for your needs is tricky when there are so many makes and models to choose from.
 Do you go cordless, electric or petrol?
 Do you need a cylinder, rotary or hover mower?
 How big do you need to go, and how much do you need to spend?
 Most importantly, what do you need for those perfect, Wembley-esque stripes?

 In the last five years, I’ve tested a wide range of different mowers, covering everything from manual hand mowers to lightweight hover mowers, powerful electric mowers and beefy, self-propelled cordless mowers.
 Based on that experience, I’ve picked out the best lawn mowers for different types and sizes of lawns and different budgets.
 You’ll find my recommendations reviewed below, and if there’s any other advice or info you need before you buy, you should find it in the buying guide after the reviews.
-Get reading, make your selection and get a great-looking lawn that’ll make you proud.
+Get reading, make your selection and get a great-looking lawn that will make you proud.

 Best lawn mower: At a glance

-Best all-round cordless mowerBosch UniversalRotak 36-550 (~£299)Check price at Amazon
+Best all-round cordless mowerBosch UniversalRotak 36-550 (~£289)Check price at Amazon

 How we test lawn mowers

 We assemble each lawn mower we’re going to test, then put them to work on two different lawns.
 The first is a small, flat front lawn, roughly 6 x 4m, with reasonably well-kept grass and no major undulations.
 The second is a much larger sloping lawn with patches of rough and uneven grass.
 We look at how well the mower handles both lawns, how good it is at avoiding blockages, and how effective any mulching or grass-collecting features are.
-We check how easy it is to start the mower, adjust the handle, and change the cutting height.
-With the cordless mowers, we also time how long the battery lasts during mowing, while with self-powered mowers we’ll also look at how easy it is to change the speed and hit the brakes.
-Finally, we fold the mower away for storage, to see how compact and manageable it is when put away in a shed or garage.
+We check how easy it is to start the mower, adjust the handle and change the cutting height.

 The best lawn mowers you can buy in 2024

-1. Bosch UniversalRotak 36-550: The best premium cordless mower
+1. Bosch UniversalRotak 36-550: Best premium cordless mower

-Price when reviewed: £289 (tool only) £493 (with 2x 2A batteries) | Check price at Amazon
+Price when reviewed: £300 (tool only) £400 (with 2x 2A batteries) | Check price at Amazon

-Great for… handling any medium-sized or larger lawn
+• Great for… handling any medium-sized or larger lawn

-Not so great for… those on a limited budget
+• Not so great for… those on a limited budget

 While not much bigger than your average cordless mower, the Bosch UniversalRotak 36-550 has cutting power to spare.
 It tackled medium-sized and large lawns very capably, excelling on flat sections of turf and areas with shorter grass.
 But it also managed to trim on tricky slopes and do a great job on longer patches of grass that left other mowers floundering.